sharkdp/bat/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Environment**
+**bat version and environment**

 <!--
 In order to reproduce your issue, please add some information about the environment in which you're running bat.

-Linux and MacOS:
+To do this, run the full `bat` command that demonstrates the bug, and attach the `--diagnostic` option:

+    bat [other options and arguments…] --diagnostic

+Finally, paste the Markdown output here.
+Please make sure that it does not reveal any personal information.

-  Please run the script at
+If you are running bat 0.17.1 or older (where --diagnostic is not available), please run the script at

     https://github.com/sharkdp/bat/blob/master/diagnostics/info.sh

 (click "Raw" to get the actual source code) and paste the Markdown output here.

-Windows:
-  Please add your Windows Version (e.g. "Windows 10 1908")
+If you are on Windows, please let us know your bat version and your Windows version.
 -->